 Every two years since 2014, the Fondation d’entreprise Hermès has invited craftspeople, designers and engineers to take part in the Skills Academy.
 With a strong emphasis on collective intelligence, this programme – emblematic of the Foundation’s commitments – aims to undertake broad explorations of universal materials by bringing together prospective visions and the transmission of skills.

-An adept of glass, designer Noé Duchaufour-Lawrance has been chosen as the pedagogical director of this fifth edition of the Skills Academy.
+An adept of glass, designer Noé Duchaufour-Lawrance is the pedagogical director of this fifth edition of the Skills Academy.
 By selecting this transdisciplinary theme, the Foundation seeks to approach the arts of glassmaking in all their richness and complexity.
-The Academy will look to (re)discover and explore the historical, symbolic and aesthetic resonance of glass, as well as its chemical and physical properties and its economic and social dimensions.
+The Academy looks to (re)discover and explore the historical, symbolic and aesthetic resonance of glass, as well as its chemical and physical properties and its economic and social dimensions.